 - 4. Alternatives

-- 5. Prepare the General Plan We are here!
+- 5. Prepare the General Plan

 - 6. Environmental Review

-- 7. General Plan Adoption and Final Documents
+- 7. General Plan Adoption and Final Documents We are here!

 1. Project Initiation: Let’s get organized!
-Complete

 During this phase City staff and the General Plan Update Consultants will lay the groundwork for a successful process.
 The General Plan Advisory Committee, and the Planning Commission and City Council will receive an overview of the process and provide the planning consultants with information on key community issues and future opportunities.
 The General Plan Team of City planners and planning consultants will formulate a robust community engagement strategy that includes project branding, a website, and newsletters.